george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 2
 - I assume that the stop words are split on line break.
 I assume that the stop words file is named "stopwords.txt" and is located anywhere in the classpath.
 - I assume that stop words are case sensitive.
+- If the stop words file is not found, I assume that no stop words are used.